 Daniela Panasci studied at SUNY Stony Brook where she double majored in Spanish Language and Literature and Italian studies to earn her BA.
 She later went on to complete her MA in Latin American Studies at SUNY Stony Brook.
 Daniela has been a Spanish and Italian teacher in the Middle Country School district for the past 15 years.
 She has taught various levels in both languages from 7th grade to high school.
 She has also provided professional development through the LILT organization as a presenter on the topic of cognitive learning.
 Daniela has also coached at both the middle school and high school level for the Miller Place School district and the Middle Country School district.
 Daniela has also worked with the YMCA community outreach program of Long Island helping to serve local communities.
 Most recently, Daniela is working with NYS criminal attorneys to better understand youth criminality and prevention within our public schools.

-Ed Storck is an English teacher at Shoreham-Wading River High School where he teaches AP Capstone Seminar & Research.
-He's a winner of the 2017-2018 LILAC Mini-Grant and a member of the Editorial Review Board Member for NCTE's English Journal.
-In addition to ELA, he holds certifications in Special Education (Generalist), ENL, and Elementary.
+Ed Storck is a former English teacher (AP Capstone Seminar & Research, ELA Grades 8-12) and current Project Manager for a grant-funded program that provides cutting-edge educational technology to Title 1 schools across the U.S. He's a winner of the 2017-2018 LILAC Mini-Grant and a member of the Editorial Review Board Member for NCTE's English Journal.
+In addition to ELA, Ed holds certifications in Special Education, ENL, Childhood, and School Building and District Leadership.

 Hal Kench is a former Law Enforcement Officer with 11 years of experience, and a veteran teacher of the East Islip School District since 1998.
 He's dealt with Cyber-Bullying as a teacher, and seen the results of cyber-bullying as a policeman.
 Hal has also played the role of "Conflict Resolution Facilitator" in the middle school environment, and serves on both the district DASA (Dignity for All Students Act) Committee, and Technology Committee.
 He is a "voracious reader", and will read anything he can find to gain a new perspective on Internet safety and cyber-bullying.
 Hal holds a BS in Technology Education from SUNY Oswego (K–12), and an MS in Instructional Technology (with distinction) from NYIT.
 He currently teaches Introduction to Technology Education, Graphic Communications, and Computer Aided Design at both the East Islip Middle School and East Islip High School.